-TrustFactory Client Issuing CA generates Key Pairs in accordance with FIPS 186 and uses reasonable techniques to validate the suitability of Public Keys presented by Subscribers, according to Baseline
+TrustFactory Client Issuing CA generates Key Pairs in accordance with the Baseline Requirements and uses reasonable techniques to validate the suitability of Public Keys presented by Subscribers, according to Baseline Requirements.

-Requirements.
 Known weak keys will be tested for and rejected at the point of submission.